RapidSoftwareSolutions/rapidapi-android-sdk/README.md

   ```

 ## Usage
 To use any block in the marketplace, just copy it's code snippet and paste it in your code.
-For example, the following is the snippet for the **Delivery.sendSMS** block:
+For example, the following is the snippet for the **Calculate.add** block:

   ```java
     Map<String, Argument> body = new HashMap<String, Argument>();